automote/thingSocket/README.md

 Code contains bugs some of which are critical while others are non critical
 - Critical:
   - ~~while submitting the SSID and password the URL doesnot encode spacial characters~~
+  - GPIO status is nots stored in case of power cut

 - Non-Critical:
   - Previous SSID and password still remains in memory even after factory reset